Cook Islands Passenger Arrival Card: What You Need to Know [2023]© CookIslandsPocketGuide.com

 6 Tips for Completing the Cook Islands Passenger Arrival Card

-2. Passenger Arrival Cards are also available at the airport or at port, in case you miss getting a card during your flight or cruise
+2. Passenger Arrival Cards are also available at the airport or at the port, in case you miss getting a card during your flight or cruise.

 6. Answer the Biosecurity and Customs Declaration sections truthfully.
 If unsure, tick “Yes”.
 False declarations could incur a fine or confiscation of goods.
 Find out more in Arriving in Rarotonga: Airport Customs, Biosecurity & the Arrival Process.